MAJOR GIFTS SERIES PART 2: The Four Steps of Major Gifts Fundraising

 - Monetary – What was the donation amount(s)?
 Does it align with your goal?

-Don’t forget to screen and research outside your organization too.
+Furthermore, don’t forget to screen and research outside your organization too.
 With a prospect research tool, you may uncover new prospects who are closely connected with current donors or your board of directors.
 You can search for public records on prospects at home and abroad across various indicators of capacity, propensity, and affinity, including (but not limited to): real estate holdings; charitable giving history; stock information; and political giving history.
 You can create profiles for each external prospect and generate scores based on their suitability as a major gift donor.

 The next three steps depend on your due diligence in this first step.
 Prospect research is all about establishing context.
 The questions and answers you seek all lie in the data.